 Familiar Peculiarity is my thesis project that is inspired by my personal experiences of the Déjà Vu phenomenon.
 This self-reflective project explores a scientific study and translates it into an artistic and emotional form through digital and print mediums.
-The final print and digital deliverables are documented in a final handcrafted, coptic stitched book.
+Deciding to take on an intangible topic, embracing 'not knowing' became the sole driving force for the exploration and development of the research project which the final print and digital deliverables are documented and packaged as a handcrafted, coptic stitched bounded book.

-Research, Copywriting, Brand Identity, 3D Modelling, Illustration, Book Design, Photography
+Research, Copywriting, Brand Identity, 3D Modelling, Illustration, Book Binding, Photography

 I first began the research by conducting visual research, which I decided to artistically express the emotions and scenes of my déjà vu occurrences in both states—dream and reality—through the use of watercolour and illustrations (see next section).
 Along with conducting academic research and literature reviews, it was a straightforward process to find out more on the topics for knowledge purposes.
 However, the challenge began when I had to apply my research of this intangible subject to develop and design a potentially tactile product.